Liam Lawson: 2022

 On 14 January 2022, Lawson announced that he would race for Carlin in the 2022 season alongside American Logan Sargeant.

 Lawson qualified sixth for his first race for Carlin at Bahrain.
 In the sprint race he achieved a third placed podium after passing Ralph Boschung late in the race.
-He made up a position during the start of the feature race, and when leaders where faced with obstacles on their own, Lawson kept his nose clean to take second place.
+He made up a position during the start of the feature race, and when leaders were faced with obstacles on their own, Lawson kept his nose clean to take second place.
 Following the round, Lawson said that he was "more comfortable" in F2 following his dual campaign with DTM in 2021.
 Lawson qualified fifth in Jeddah and would start the sprint race in the same position.
 After race leader Dennis Hauger made an error going through the pitlane during the safety car, Lawson was promoted to the podium places.
 As soon as the safety car was withdrawn, Lawson quickly overtook Calan Williams and later Jake Hughes to take his first win of the season and second overall.
 Lawson was set to continue his podium streak running in third during the feature race, but a loose front-left wheel after his pitstop forced him to retire just before the exit of the pitlane.
 Despite that, he remained second in the championship.

 Lawson had a below par qualifying in Imola, qualifying only 14th.
 He made a great start, moving up to tenth.
 He then overtook Ayumu Iwasa and then gained a position following Boschung's retirement, stealing a point in eighth.
 In the feature race, Lawson was set for more points, until the safety car was brought out on lap 6, which destroyed his pit strategy as he started on hards.
 Running in 13th after his pit stop, his steering wheel broke, slamming him into the wall and ending his race, in what was to be a frustrating weekend.
-Lawson once again qualifying poorly, this time even lower in 16th.
-He had an electric start in the sprint race, but missed points in 9th.
+Lawson once again qualified poorly, this time even lower in 16th.
+He had an electric start in the sprint race, but missed points in ninth.
 Lawson had another good feature race start, making up seven positions at the start.
 After the round of pit stops, Lawson sat sixth, but with drivers behind on fresher tyres, fell to ninth at the flag.